NHSLeadership/nightingale-2-0/README.md

 ## Dependencies
  - This theme requires an active WordPress install of *version 5 or higher*
- - [ACF Pro](https://www.advancedcustomfields.com/pro/) and [nhsl-wp-blocks](https://github.com/NHSLeadership/nhsl-wp-blocks) (optional) - see below
+ - [Gutenberg](https://en-gb.wordpress.org/plugins/gutenberg/) - this will auto install on theme activation and is a requirement.
+This extends the native Gutenberg WP functionality to include latest developments.
- - You will need to either be able to run `node` either locally or on your server for the Sass SCSS files to be generated
+ - *optional* If you wish to edit the styles and/or blocks, You will need to either be able to run `node` either locally or on your server for the Sass SCSS files to be generated.
+In the nightingale-2-0 folder, after installing node using `npm install`, run `npm run build` to compile your css.
+In the nightingale-2-0/nhsblocks folder, after running `npm  install`, you can generate the ES6 required to recompile your Gutenberg blocks using `npm run build`
- - This theme will pull in the [NHS.UK Frontend Library](https://github.com/nhsuk/nhsuk-frontend) via `node`
+ - This theme will pull in the [NHS.UK Frontend Library](https://github.com/nhsuk/nhsuk-frontend) via `node` if you install using the optional commands above

 ## Installation
  - Add to your WordPress files, in the `wp-content/themes` folder
- - If you have command line access, run `npm install` then `npm run build`.
-This will generate CSS files via Sass (any time you edit the SCSS, you will need to rerun `npm run build`)
- - If you don't have command line access to your server, you will need to run these commands locally to generate the output CSS before uploading
  - Activate the theme
+   - You will be prompted to install the Gutenberg plugin.
+Please do so and activate it.
  - To populate the site with basic elements, we suggest the following:
    - Enable the subpages widget in the sidebar.
 Configuration works best if you select *use parent page as title*, *show subpages*, and *enable ul for subpages*
    - Create a top menu assigned to the Main Menu region and add your default homepage.
 You can add extra pages later.
 N.B. the top menu will only show top level links, it does not display any dropdowns for sub pages (hence the need for the subpages widget in sidebar)
    - Create a footer menu assigned to the Footer Links region and add at least one link.
 Again this is static links only, it has no dropdown functionality

-## Optional but recommended
-This theme works best with the [nhsl-wp-blocks](https://github.com/NHSLeadership/nhsl-wp-blocks) and [ACF Pro](https://www.advancedcustomfields.com/pro/) plugins.

-Generously, the NHS has been granted a nationwide license.
-You can currently obtain the details from `tony.blacker@leadershipacademy.nhs.uk`.

-:exclamation: ACF Pro should be installed before the nhsl-wp-blocks plugin for full functionality.
+## Feedback / Improvement / Development
+ - If you see any issues, faults or have suggestions for improvements, please add them as issues to our Git repository so we can action them.
+ - If you have developed improvements, please consider giving back to the Open Source community by submitting them as pull requests to this repository

 ## Please note
  - XML/RPC will be disabled on activation of the theme.
 If you have a specific need to re-enable XML-RPC you may do so at the bottom of `functions.php`.